"Exotic" Smoking Practices (Hookah, Bidis and Clove Cigarettes)

 Hookah (or narghile) smoking started in the Middle East.
 Flavored tobacco (called shisha) is burned in a water pipe and the smoke is inhaled through a long hose.
 It is marketed as being a "safe" alternative to cigarettes based on claims that the percentage of tobacco in the product smoked is low, and the water may act as a filter to remove toxins; however, these claims are false!
 In fact, hookah smoke contains more toxins such as nicotine, carbon monoxide, tar, and other hazardous substances, than cigarette smoke.
 Hookah tobacco contains all of the carcinogens and chemicals that cigarette tobacco does.
 A 1-hour hookah smoking session exposes smokers to 100-200 times the amount of smoke from a single cigarette.
 Hookah smoking delivers the same amount of nicotine as a cigarette, so it may be equally addictive.

 Hookah smokers are at risk for the same cancers as cigarette smokers: lung, mouth, esophagus, and stomach.
 The toxins in the smoke are also known to cause heart and lung diseases.
-Hookah pipes are often communally used and are not well cleaned, which poses a risk of spreading infectious diseases such as herpes, hepatitis or tuberculosis.
+Hookah pipes are often communally used and are not well cleaned, which poses a risk of spreading infectious diseases such as herpes, hepatitis, tuberculosis, the common cold, strep, and COVID-19.

 Clove cigarettes, also called kreteks, are a combination of tobacco, clove products (clove oil and ground cloves) and other additives, imported from Indonesia.
 Because these are mostly a tobacco product (60-80% of the cigarette is tobacco), they have the same risks as cigarette smoking.
-Smokers often have the mistaken notion that smoking clove cigarettes is a safe alternative to smoking tobacco.
+Some think that smoking clove cigarettes is a safe alternative to smoking tobacco.
 But clove cigarettes are a tobacco product with the same health risks as cigarettes.
-In addition, the chemicals in cloves have been linked to asthma and other lung diseases.
+The chemicals in cloves have been linked to acute lung injuries, asthma, and other lung diseases.

 Quitting is beneficial, no matter how long a person has smoked tobacco.
 Quitting smoking has major health benefits that start right away.
 This is true even for people who already have a smoking-related disease or cancer.
-The argument that it is too late to quit smoking because the damage is already done is not true.
+Some say that it is too late to quit smoking because the damage is already done is not true.
 It is never too late to quit smoking!

-Stopping or cutting back on smoking cigarettes, or any other type of tobacco, causes symptoms of nicotine withdrawal, which can affect a person both physically and mentally.
+Stopping or cutting back tobacco use can cause nicotine withdrawal, which can affect a person both physically and mentally.
 Physically, the body is reacting to the absence of nicotine.
 Mentally and emotionally, one is faced with giving up an addiction, which calls for big changes in behavior and routine.
-Both the physical and mental factors must be dealt with to quit and stay smokefree.
+Both the physical and mental factors must be dealt with to quit and stay smoke-free.

 Withdrawal symptoms can last for a few days to up to several weeks.
-These uncomfortable feelings can lead you to start using tobacco again, but remember: They will get better every day that you stay tobacco-free!
+These uncomfortable feelings can lead you to start using tobacco again, but remember they will get better every day that you stay tobacco-free!
 Nicotine replacement products and other medications can help you get through the tough times.
-There are also wonderful resources available online and in the community - learn more in the resources for quitting below.
+There are also resources online and in the community - learn more in the resources for quitting below.

 Quitting tobacco is not easy, but you can do it!
 Whether you're a smoker or someone who uses smokeless tobacco, to have the best chance of quitting and staying smokefree, you need to know what you're up against, what your options are, and where to go for help.
 Below are some resources that will help you.